Cloud-Drift/clouddrift/docs/usage.rst

    ra = ragged_array.from_files(ids, preprocess, coords, metadata, data)

-which can be easily export to either a parquet,
+which can be easily export to either a parquet archive file,

 .. code-block:: python

    ra.to_parquet('data/archive.parquet')

-or a NetCDF archive.
+or a NetCDF archive file.

 .. code-block:: python